CanberraUAV/admin/index.rst

 CanberrraUAV Administrivia
 ==========================

-Welcome, first I want to ensure that GitHub's code browser render's RST nicely.

-These docs are also rendered to https://canberrauav.readthedocs.org/

 This is a resting place for CanberraUAV's documentation and admin files.

+These docs can be rendered with sphinx, or accessed online at https://canberrauav.readthedocs.org/

 Contents: